Skip to content

 Be certain to supply your own paths, of course.

 You can even take this a step further to delete the found files by piping them into Remove-Item.
-Just remember that by using the Force parameter, you will have no warning when your files are deleted, so make certain that you know which files you are deleting.
+Just remember that by using the Force parameter, you'll have no warning when your files are deleted.
+Make certain that you know which files you're deleting.

 <Insert your awesome script> | Remove-Item -Force -Recurse -ErrorAction SilentlyContinue